ICJIA/icjia-r3-nuxt/content/faqs.md

 summary: R3 frequently asked questions (FAQs)
 section: root
 createdAt: 2022-12-15T13:36:54.351Z
-updatedAt: 2022-12-15T15:09:42.963Z
+updatedAt: 2022-12-17T16:09:19.378Z
 publishedAt: 2022-12-15T13:36:55.811Z
 searchMeta: FAQ FAQs
-rawText: " frequently asked questions faqs r3 grants current round of funding question and answers posting schedule questions and answers will be posted on a weekly basis questions will be posted each friday questions submissions any questions regarding the current nofos can be emailed to cja r3questions illinois gov mailto cja r3questions illinois gov these questions will be answered via email from that same email account they will also be collected and posted on this page as described above responses to submitted questions updated 2 25 2022 https r3 icjia api cloud uploads r3 nofo questionsand answers 6b7cd8ca02 pdf updated at 2022 12 15t14 23 32 390z note the r3 application deadline is march 8 2022 at 2 00 p m this reflects an extension of one week from the initial application deadline of march 1 2022 applicants are encouraged to complete their applications with enough time to address any technical issues that may arise upon application submission having trouble accessing your r3 application in amplifund please review the amplifund login tip sheet for log in steps https r3 illinois gov downloads loggingintoamplifundaugust21 pdf https r3 icjia api cloud uploads logginginto ampli fund august21 a071221af7 pdf updated at 2022 12 15t14 23 33 543z this amplifund walkthrough video also may be helpful https www youtube com watch v ongy3xawjca https www youtube com watch v ongy3xawjca for further assistance please contact the amplifund help desk at 216 377 5500 ext 2 these resources and more are available at https r3 illinois gov resources resources when i go to the r3 website there s a countdown to the application deadline however it seems to give me less time than there really is before the deadline of march 1 can you confirm the application due date the due date is march 1 at 2 00 p m cst there are only 28 days in february so the deadline may seem to be coming more quickly than expected please keep that in mind while finalizing your application for submission for the indirect cost rate we plan to include the 10 de minimus rate to the total application funding budget is that correct or is there a different required method to assign the indirect cost amount at 10 that s correct the budget should include the indirect cost the amount should be included in the budget request can you advise us on the budget category to which a particular cost should be assigned use your best judgment when assigning costs to each category grant applications will be reviewed for content not for inconsequential technical issues such as where budget items are assigned within the ways that the categories are listed in amplifund we are seeking clarity around the non grant funded and total budget sections is the intention for the expense budget for us to adjust our entire spending budget expenses for fy23 to be reflected within the state s budget categories salary fringe benefits supplies etc and then the total should reflect the amount we plan to spend in each of those areas in total i e the sum of the proposed grant funds plus anticipated non grant funded expenses similarly for the revenue budget are we to divide and include our overall organizational annual revenue projected for fy23 into the categories of the state our entire operating budget should be reflected within this budget please disregard non grant funded and revenue sections your application should only discuss grant expenditures to be made in the proposed program will we be asked to upload the budget worksheets in excel to our application if not will the agency approval ffata forms be in the application somewhere i have not seen them in there submit only the amplifund budget no other budget forms are requested or required when applying other forms will be required if your organization is selected for a grant are we able to ask for the full amount for our program costs or do we have to make cash and in kind contributions as well no cash or in kind match contributions are required for this program for the implementation schedule does this include tasks due dates for the implementation of the project or is this tasks due dates for once the program is implemented or both the implementation schedule can include both tasks needed for project implementation and tasks to be completed during the service period of the project is the weekend included in the 48 hr 72 hr advised timeframe for submitting the application prior to the cutoff time of 3 1 22 2pm cst yes applicants are encouraged to complete applications with enough time to address any technical issues that may arise upon application submission keep in mind that the amplifund help desk is not open on weekends we are part of a collaborative application that will be submitted by another organization our collaborative partner has the green light for everything on
+rawText: " r3 grants current round of funding question and answers posting schedule questions and answers will be posted on a weekly basis questions will be posted each friday questions submissions any questions regarding the current nofos can be emailed to cja r3questions illinois gov mailto cja r3questions illinois gov these questions will be answered via email from that same email account they will also be collected and posted on this page as described above responses to submitted questions updated 2 25 2022 https r3 icjia api cloud uploads r3 nofo questionsand answers 6b7cd8ca02 pdf updated at 2022 12 15t14 23 32 390z note the r3 application deadline is march 8 2022 at 2 00 p m this reflects an extension of one week from the initial application deadline of march 1 2022 applicants are encouraged to complete their applications with enough time to address any technical issues that may arise upon application submission having trouble accessing your r3 application in amplifund please review the amplifund login tip sheet for log in steps https r3 illinois gov downloads loggingintoamplifundaugust21 pdf https r3 icjia api cloud uploads logginginto ampli fund august21 a071221af7 pdf updated at 2022 12 15t14 23 33 543z this amplifund walkthrough video also may be helpful https www youtube com watch v ongy3xawjca https www youtube com watch v ongy3xawjca for further assistance please contact the amplifund help desk at 216 377 5500 ext 2 these resources and more are available at https r3 illinois gov resources resources when i go to the r3 website there s a countdown to the application deadline however it seems to give me less time than there really is before the deadline of march 1 can you confirm the application due date the due date is march 1 at 2 00 p m cst there are only 28 days in february so the deadline may seem to be coming more quickly than expected please keep that in mind while finalizing your application for submission for the indirect cost rate we plan to include the 10 de minimus rate to the total application funding budget is that correct or is there a different required method to assign the indirect cost amount at 10 that s correct the budget should include the indirect cost the amount should be included in the budget request can you advise us on the budget category to which a particular cost should be assigned use your best judgment when assigning costs to each category grant applications will be reviewed for content not for inconsequential technical issues such as where budget items are assigned within the ways that the categories are listed in amplifund we are seeking clarity around the non grant funded and total budget sections is the intention for the expense budget for us to adjust our entire spending budget expenses for fy23 to be reflected within the state s budget categories salary fringe benefits supplies etc and then the total should reflect the amount we plan to spend in each of those areas in total i e the sum of the proposed grant funds plus anticipated non grant funded expenses similarly for the revenue budget are we to divide and include our overall organizational annual revenue projected for fy23 into the categories of the state our entire operating budget should be reflected within this budget please disregard non grant funded and revenue sections your application should only discuss grant expenditures to be made in the proposed program will we be asked to upload the budget worksheets in excel to our application if not will the agency approval ffata forms be in the application somewhere i have not seen them in there submit only the amplifund budget no other budget forms are requested or required when applying other forms will be required if your organization is selected for a grant are we able to ask for the full amount for our program costs or do we have to make cash and in kind contributions as well no cash or in kind match contributions are required for this program for the implementation schedule does this include tasks due dates for the implementation of the project or is this tasks due dates for once the program is implemented or both the implementation schedule can include both tasks needed for project implementation and tasks to be completed during the service period of the project is the weekend included in the 48 hr 72 hr advised timeframe for submitting the application prior to the cutoff time of 3 1 22 2pm cst yes applicants are encouraged to complete applications with enough time to address any technical issues that may arise upon application submission keep in mind that the amplifund help desk is not open on weekends we are part of a collaborative application that will be submitted by another organization our collaborative partner has the green light for everything on